brtrndb/bashrc/README.md

 ```
 Then run the `install.sh` script.
 ```
-install.sh
+install.sh -i
 ```
-The `-u` option is to only update the files in `.bashrc.d`.
+The `-i` option is to only update the `.bashrc` file.
+Without, it will only cpy the files into `.bashrc.d`.

 ### Aliases
 - Aliases to correct typos in commands.
 For example `sl` instead of `ls`.